N.J. Admin. Code § 13:39-4.19

 (c) The following pharmacies may engage in central prescription handling: an intake or originating pharmacy; a central processing pharmacy; a central fill pharmacy; and a dispensing pharmacy.
 The four component functions of handling a prescription shall be performed by the following pharmacies:

 1. An intake or originating pharmacy, which is a pharmacy that received the patient's or prescribing practitioner's request to fill or refill a prescription.
-A central processing pharmacy or a central fill pharmacy, as delineated in (c)2 and 3 below, may be considered the intake or originating pharmacy if the prescription was transmitted by the prescribing practitioner directly to the centralized pharmacy as provided in 13:39-7.10 and 7.11 or if the patient requested the refill from that pharmacy;
+A central processing pharmacy or a central fill pharmacy, as delineated in (c)2 and 3 below, may be considered the intake or originating pharmacy if the prescription was transmitted by the prescribing practitioner directly to the centralized pharmacy as provided in N.J.A.C.
+13:39-7.10 and 7.11 or if the patient requested the refill from that pharmacy;

 2. A central processing pharmacy, which is a pharmacy that engages in prescription review by performing functions that may include, but are not limited to, data entry, prospective drug review, refill authorizations, interventions, patient counseling, claims submission, claims resolution and adjudication;